 Beneficiaries are allowed to include up to 12% indirect cost recovery on total direct costs per contract (overheads).

-Proposals must provide the following elements, consolidated into a single PDF document.
+Proposals must provide the following elements, consolidated into a single PDF document, and submit it to the form at the bottom of this page.
 Please ensure that all links to supplementary material are active and accessible from the PDF file provided.

 Eligible proposals will be evaluated based on: